cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to visit a profile page to check their profile details and order history.
+- Users should be able to visit a profile page to check their profile details and order history.

 Implementation:

-- A userprofile data model create in profiles application.
+- A userprofile data model creates in the profiles application.
-- Some view to handle all of the get and post method to visit the profile page and post data to manage their record.
+- Some view to handle all of the get and post methods to visit the profile page and post data to manage their record.
-- Templates style by customer css and bootstrap 5 style the user interface.
+- Templates style by customer CSS and bootstrap5 styles the user interface.
-- User can edit and submit their profile on the left side of the page, and check their order history on the right side.
+- Users can edit and submit their profile on the left side of the page, and check their order history on the right side.
-- Below the profile form, there are button to submit the form and a link to remove the account if user is not superuser
+- Below the profile form, there is a button to submit the form and a link to remove the account if the user is not a superuser.

 <br>